 - 1. An honor course must be an extension of the core curriculum requiring higher level thinking skills.
 Such courses will include but not be limited to additional reading, writing, or laboratory activities/experiences chosen to enrich the program. - 2.
 Consideration for placement in honors will be based on a referral by parent, teacher, counselor, or administrator.
 Enrollment will be determined by recommendation of the Honors teacher/Principal. - 3.
-A recommendation for addition or deletion of honor courses from the curriculum will be made by a committee consisting of the department heads, Counselor, and Administrator.

-- 4. Any honor course must be approved by January 1st of the year prior to its offering. - 5.
+A recommendation for addition or deletion of honor courses from the curriculum will be made by a committee consisting of the department heads, Counselor, and Administrator. - 4.
+Any honor course must be approved by January 1st of the year prior to its offering. - 5.
 All honor courses will be graded on a 5-point grading scale.
 (A=5) (B=4) (C=3) (D=2) (F=0)

-Honor courses that are being awarded weighted grades are:
+Honors courses that are being awarded weighted grades are:

-Trigonometry/Pre-Calculus Chemistry II (AP) AP American History Pre AP English 9 Pre AP English 10 AP English 11-12 AP Physics College Classes
+Trigonometry/Pre-Calculus AP American History AP Lit -12 th English Pre AP English 9 Pre AP English 10 AP Lang - 11 th English AP Environmental AP Biology College Classes